vytasrgl/ChatScript/wiki/ChatScript-Fact-Manual.md

 ^conceptlist( CONCEPT 3) # absolute sentence word index ^conceptlist( TOPIC _3) # whereever _3 is bound
 ```
-Otherwise, if you don’t use an assignment, it stores into set 0 and fails if no facts are
+Otherwise, if you don't use an assignment, it stores into set 0 and fails if no facts are
 found.
 Any set already marked `^Addproperty(~setname NOCONCEPTLIST)` will not be
 returned from `^conceptlist`.
 Special preexisting lists you might use the members of to
 exclude include: `~pos` (all bits of word properties) `~sys` (all bits of system proerties) and `~role` (all role bits from pos-tagging).